 - Continue to thin as the weeks go by, enjoying tender, baby roots as you make space for your longest, widest roots.
 Hop on over to our tutorial on carrot thinning.

-Spinach Though it’s too early to plant true spinach (hold off til mid/late August, if you can…!), it’s always a perfect time to sow Asian spinach.
+Spinach: Though it’s too early to plant true spinach (hold off til mid/late August, if you can…!), it’s always a perfect time to sow Asian (Tatsoi) spinach.
 Heat tolerant and cold-hardy, we enjoy Asian spinach in all the ways we do true spinach, both raw and cooked.

 Any time between mid-April and mid-September is a perfect time to sow mesclun and lettuce mixes to harvest as baby greens.